microdotblog/help.micro.blog/_posts/2017-02-11-web-site-verification.markdown

 </head>
 ```

-Using WordPress?
-You can use the plugin [Insert Headers and Footers](https://wordpress.org/plugins/insert-headers-and-footers/) to add the `<link>` tag to your header.
-Click on WP Admin → Plugins → Add New, and search for "Insert Headers and Footers" by WPBeginner.

 Another great option is to link to your Micro.blog profile somewhere on your web site, such as in a sidebar or menu.
 This makes it easier for people to follow you on Micro.blog.

 ```